Article

 • Someone who works at home on materials for an organization.
 The organization supplies the materials and materials must be returned to the organization if the organization furnishes specifics for the work to be done.

-• A full-time salesperson who works on behalf of an organization with wholesalers, retailers, contractors or hotel operators, etc. as their primary business activity.
+• A full-time salesperson who works on behalf of an organization with wholesalers, retailers, contractors, or hotel operators, etc. as their primary business activity.

-An individual who provides services to another individual or business.
+• Independent Contractors: An individual who provides services to another individual or business.
 This individual is a separate business entity doing work on behalf of an organization.

 How to Define an Independent Contractor